adelowo/sdump/deploy/README.md

 sudo systemctl start sdump
 ```

-I already use Caddy so all i needed to do was extend the documentation as below:
+I already use Caddy so all i needed to do was extend the config as below:

 ```json
 {